bbauska/zombiePolitics/README.md

-ated the economic recession and the legacy of enormous suffering and hardship for millions of Americans over the last thirty years.1 Krugman is somewhat astonished that after almost three decades the political scene is still under the sway of what he calls the “zombie doctrine of Reaganism"-the notion that any action by govern­ ment is bad, except when it benefits the military, corporations, and thc rich.
+ated the economic recession and the legacy of enormous suffering and hardship for millions of Americans over the last thirty years.1 Krugman is somewhat astonished that after almost three decades the political scene is still under the sway of what he calls the "zombie doctrine of Reaganism"-the notion that any action by govern­ ment is bad, except when it benefits the military, corporations, and thc rich.
 Clearly, for Knigman, zombie Reaganism appears once again to be shaping policies under the Obama regime.